deterbold/Playing-Futures-Conference-Website/content/call-for-papers.md

 **Conference submission link to be added here**

-The first Playing Futures conference invites proposals that focus on issues related, but not limited to, any of the following topics, from the perspective of climate and energy futures:
+The first Playing Futures conference invites proposals of academic abstracts and of interactive works that focus on issues related, but not limited to, any of the following topics, from the perspective of climate and energy futures:

 -	Representations of climate and energy futures in videogames and board games, such as ecogames, dystopian/utopian games, or solarpunk games.
 -	Representations of climate and energy futures in role-playing games and LARPs.